keerthana5958v/keerthana5958v/README.md

 - 💞️ I’m looking to collaborate on ...
 Code ...
 - 📫 How to reach me ...
 Follow your heart <3
 - 😄 Pronouns: ...
 She
 - ⚡ Fun fact: ...
+I'm 21, yay!
+- Juat know that: ...
 Not all clouds float, sometimes they sit on a hot machine

 <!---
 keerthana5958v/keerthana5958v is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.